hnarayanan/harishnarayanan.org/README.md

  `test-lanyon`)
 - Create archetypes for each primary content type on the site
-- Incorporate some taxonomy for the articles (e.g. tags like Devops, Kubernetes, Django) to later start connecting up sets of articles
+- Incorporate some taxonomy for the articles (e.g. tags like Devops, Kubernetes, Django) to later start connecting up sets of articles.
+Similarly for research articles.
 - Reintroduce a meta section of the site... or perhaps move relevant information in this README and link to it?
 - Incorporate online learning portfolio somewhere?